dcunited001/dcunited001.github.io/_posts/2017-11-01-speed-of-thought-sociophysical-postulates-12-to-20.md

 ### &#8855; &#8710; &#8968;xvii&#8969; [Models of Sociophysical Phase Change Require Topological Spaces Imbued Onto Physical and Aphysical Topologies](#models-of-sociophysical-phase-change-require-topological-spaces-imbued-onto-physical-and-aphysical-topologies)

+- nash theorum on special cases of the heat equation

 #### Connecting Microstate Energy in [Boltzmann Machines](#) with Boltzmann's Distribution and Configuration Entropy ...